 Posted on Thursday 01 January 2015

 When you go shopping, it can be difficult to know how much more than the sticker price you will be made to pay.
 Like other taxes, figuring out the Canadian sales tax system can be very complicated.
 How much do you have to pay?
 What do you have to pay for?
 Where does that extra five to fifteen percent of your bill go?
 What about taxes on auto insurance?
+Do you have to pay taxes when borrowing money online?

 This guide will answer those questions.